wheelq/custombuild/README.md

 custombuild
 ============

-A fairly simple package that makes it easier to generate custom builds of your Go programs. *This package is still very experimental.*
+A fairly simple package that makes it easier to generate custom builds of your Go programs. *This package is still experimental.*

 It takes as input three things: